berthubert/bagconv/README.md

 # bagconv
 Convert the official Dutch building/dwelling administration into a simpler format

+**STATUS: Very fresh, do NOT rely on this code for anything serious yet!**

 It all starts out with the tremendously detailed set of XML files from the Dutch land registry: [LV BAG with History](https://service.pdok.nl/lv/bag/atom/bag.xml).
 The official documentation (in Dutch) can be found on [the GitHub page of